guinetn/browserLocalHomepage/assets/books/finance/terms/s.md

 A stochastic volatility model, which attempts to capture the volatility smile in derivatives markets.
 The name stands for "stochastic alpha, beta, rho", referring to the parameters of the model. http://en.wikipedia.org/wiki/SABR_volatility_model

+## SALES

+Person or organization expressing an interest in acquiring the offered item of value is referred to as a potential buyer, prospective customer or prospect.
+Buying and selling are understood to be two sides of the same “coin” or transaction.
+Both seller and buyer engage in a process of negotiation to consummate the exchange of values.
+The exchange, or selling, process has implied rules and identifiable stages.

 ## SEC - Securities and Exchange Commission

 Established the National Association of Securities Dealers (now Financial Industry Regulatory Authority) to make rules to assure the orderly commerce in publicly traded stocks.